 ]

-}For batch processing, you can use the--max-workers parameter to control concurrency (the default is 4).
-Increasing this value improves throughput but consumes more API quota.
-An OSS vector bucket supports batch writing of up to 500 vectors per request, with a maximum of 5 concurrent requests.
+}For batch processing, use the --max-workers parameter to control concurrency (default is 4).
+Increasing this value can improve throughput but consumes more API quota.
+OSS Vectors supports writing up to 500 vectors per batch request and allows a maximum of 5 concurrent requests.

 oss-vectors-embed \